see lets solve it in a reverse order :-

 Related

-I am M.Sc (chemistry ) from punjabi university.
+I am M.Sc (chemistry ) from Punjabi University Patiala.

-I am a science teacher with expertise in chemistry, with 8 years of experiance in teaching. i am getting a handsome salary , now i wish to help out the people who need me UNCONDITIONALLY.
+I am a science teacher with expertise in chemistry, with 8 years of experience in teaching.
+Writing and blogging is my hobby, I write whenever I am free.

 View more posts